You may think you know about wasabi and how it plays Sushi’s supporting role, but how much do you really know? Today, let’s go back to basics!

 Mazuma is grown from root division, unlike the seedlings that use young plants grown from seeds.
 Cultivation is also difficult and requires 2-3 years, while other wasabi plants only take 1.5-2 years.
 Therefore it yields a high scarcity value and you won’t find it at the supermarket, as it is only supplied to high-end sushi restaurants.

 This Mazuma is mainly produced in Izu, and Shizuoka is well known for its Mazuma.
 However, the birthplace of Mazuma wasabi was actually the former Mazuma region (currently Inamicho-kawamata) of Wakayama prefecture.
 There are about 300 farmers in the city of Izu, but only about 10% of these farmers cultivate Mazuma wasabi exclusively.

-Sushi restaurants don’t like to use wasabi that is soft with no stick that makes the rice soggy.
-The watery Misho wasabi used for mass production are better for western foods than for sushi.
+Sushi restaurants don’t like to use wasabi that is soft with no-stick that makes the rice soggy.
+The watery Misho wasabi used for mass production is better for western foods than for sushi.
 When you put Mazuma wasabi in your mouth, the aroma fills the air before the spice takes effect.
-Rather than the sharp flavor of the Misho, Mazuma has a deep, gently spice, ideal for sushi restaurants.
+Rather than the sharp flavor of the Misho, Mazuma has a deep, gentle spice, ideal for sushi restaurants.

 Does the amount of wasabi change based on the sushi?

 Wasabi is a very delicate seasoning.
 The way it’s used differs depending on the sushi topping.
-Generally wasabi isn’t as effective for toppings with a high fat content, and very effective on toppings with a lower fat content.
-For example, the reason wasabi works well with squid is the low fat content.
+Generally, wasabi isn’t as effective for toppings with high-fat content, and very effective on toppings with lower fat content.
+For example, the reason wasabi works well with squid is the low-fat content.
 On the other hand, wasabi isn’t as effective on the red meat of tuna.
 That’s why it contains more.
 Furthermore, when it comes to toro, often more wasabi is used than the akami (red meat) of the tuna.